What does the Bible say about shame and regret?

 TL;DR

-We all experience shame or regret over past sins at some point, but the Bible says that if we have accepted salvation through Jesus, our sins have been forgiven (Ephesians 1:7; Romans 8:1).
+We all experience shame or regret over past sins at some point, but there's no reason to continue to condemn ourselves.
+If we have accepted salvation through Jesus, our sins have been forgiven (Ephesians 1:7; Romans 8:1).
 We aren't defined by our sinful past because we're new creations in Christ, made to serve Him faithfully (2 Corinthians 5:17).
 Temptations to dwell on past shame and regret will only freeze our faith into immobility.
-God has forgiven our past; it's time we do the same.
-God has a hopeful future for us all (Jeremiah 29:11), but we can only move forward if we choose to let go of past shame and regret.
+God has forgiven us, so we can do the same.
+God has a plan for our lives, and we can only move forward from past mistakes if we choose to let go of that self-punishment.
 Instead of focusing on our past regrets, let’s focus instead on the new life we have in Jesus.

 Writer: Vivian Bricker